-The "printer-uri" (uri) operation attribute which is the target for this operation as described in section 3.1.5.

-The "requesting-user-name" (name(MAX)) attribute SHOULD be supplied by the client as described in section 8.3.

-"job-name" (name(MAX)): 1329 1330

-The client OPTIONALLY supplies this attribute.
+- The following groups of attributes are supplied as part of the Print-Job Request: 1313 - Group 1: Operation Attributes 1314 - Natural Language and Character Set: 1315 - The "attributes-charset" and "attributes-natural-language" attributes as described in section 3.1.4.1. - The Printer object MUST copy these values to the corresponding Job Description attributes described in sections 4.3.19 and 4.3.20. - Target: 1320 - The "printer-uri" (uri) operation attribute which is the target for this operation as described in section 3.1.5. - Requesting User Name: 1324 - The "requesting-user-name" (name(MAX)) attribute SHOULD be supplied by the client as described in section 8.3. - "job-name" (name(MAX)): - The client OPTIONALLY supplies this attribute.
 The Printer object MUST support this attribute.
 It contains the client supplied Job name.
 If this attribute is supplied by the client, its value is used for the "job-name" attribute of the newly created Job object.
 The client MAY automatically include any information that will help the end-user distinguish amongst his/her jobs, such as the name of the application program along with information from the document, such as the document name. document subject, or source file name.
 If this attribute is not supplied by the client, the Printer generates a name to use in the "job-name" attribute of the newly created Job object (see Section 4.3.5).

-"ipp-attribute-fidelity" (boolean):

-The client OPTIONALLY supplies this attribute.
+- "ipp-attribute-fidelity" (boolean): - The client OPTIONALLY supplies this attribute.
 The Printer object MUST support this attribute.
 The value 'true' indicates that total fidelity to client supplied Job Template attributes and values is required, else the Printer object MUST reject the Print-Job request.
-The value 'false' indicates that a reasonable attempt to print the Job object is acceptable and the Printer object MUST accept the Print-Job request.
+The value 'false' indicates that a reasonable attempt to print the Job object is acceptable and the Printer object MUST accept the Print-Jjob request.
 If not supplied, the Printer object assumes the value is 'false'.
 All Printer objects MUST support both types of job processing.
-See section 15 for a full description of "ipp-attribute-fidelity" and its relationship to other attributes, especially the Printer object's "pdl-override-supported" attribute. "document-name" (name(MAX)):
+See section 15 for a full description of "ipp-attribute-fidelity" and its relationship to other attributes, especially the Printer object's "pdl-override-supported" attribute.